DtonesOD1/Phase_4_project/README.md

 This project uses the data made available by the 'MovieLens' dataset, which contains 4 CSV files where information such as movie titles, ratings and users are stored.
 The goal of this project is to create a recommendation system for a new online movie streaming company.
 We will import the CSV files, inspect and clean the data, perform EDA and then build our models.
 ### Business Understanding

-Our stakeholder is a new start-up company who are attempting to build their own movie streaming service.
+Our stakeholder is a new start-up company, "Nu-Stream", who are attempting to build their own movie streaming service.
 I have been tasked with creating a recommendation system based off a collection of user movie reviews.
 Another aspect that will need to be addresses is how to recommend movies for a new user, something that is often call the 'cold-start' problem.
 I believe after the completion of the models our stakeholder will be able to properly suggest appropriate movies to their customers.